brunasenra/Drilling_performance/README.md

 ## Solution

 After conducting research on the area and talking to Petrobras drilling professionals, I performed a data cleaning and data analysis in order to determine the slip-to-slip connection moments.
-The final result with the performance was presented through a dashboard created in Power BI.